A look at why brothers in alleged hoax appear off the hook

 Q: IS THE BROTHERS’ COOPERATION A FACTOR IN THEM NOT FACING CHARGES?

 A: Authorities haven’t said if they promised the brothers they would not be charged if they cooperated.
-However, police Superintendent Eddie Johnson said Thursday that much of the evidence that made it possible to charge Smollett came from interviewing the brothers.
-That cooperation is almost certainly the main reason they haven’t been charged.
+However, police Superintendent Eddie Johnson said Thursday much of the evidence that made it possible to charge Smollett came from interviews with the brothers.
+That cooperation is almost certainly a main reason they haven’t been charged.

+It’s also possible police broached allegations about Abimbola Osundairo being a source of designer drugs to apply additional pressure.

+The brothers’ lawyer, Gloria Schmidt, told reporters earlier Thursday that her clients weren’t motivated by promises about anything.

-According to Johnson, the American-born brothers left for Nigeria shortly after the staged attack and were detained Feb.
+According to Johnson, the brothers left for Nigeria shortly after the staged attack and were detained Feb.
 13 upon arriving back in Chicago.
-It was only after 46 hours behind bars that they agreed to talk, later admitting they helped stage the attack and offering details on how it was done.
+It was only after more than 45 hours behind bars that they agreed to talk, later admitting they helped stage the attack and offering details on how it was done.

 Q: WHAT ABOUT THEIR GRAND JURY TESTIMONY?

-A: Police say the brothers were taken before a grand jury so their testimony could be “locked in.”
-Defense lawyers say that refers to the practice of taking witnesses — especially reluctant ones — before a grand jury to get them to say everything they know under oath before they can even think about changing their minds.
+A: Police said the brothers were taken before a grand jury Wednesday just hours before the charge against Smollett was announced so their testimony could be “locked in.”
+That refers to the practice of taking witnesses — especially reluctant ones — before a grand jury to get them to say everything they know under oath before they can even think about changing their minds.

-Bringing the Osundairo brothers before the grand jury accomplished at least two things, Pissetzky explained.
+Bringing the Osundairo brothers before the grand jury accomplished at least two things for prosecutors, explained Pissetzky.

-First, it gives prosecutors the option of charging or threatening to charge them with lying to a grand jury if it ever looks like they might try to recant their statements about Smollett.
-Secondly, if they do recant, say, at a future Smollett trial, prosecutors could be permitted to read their grand jury testimony to trial jurors to challenge any contradictory testimony.
+First, it gives them the option of charging or threatening to charge the brothers with lying to a grand jury if it ever looks like they might try to recant their statements about Smollett.
+Secondly, if they do recant, say, at a future Smollett trial, prosecutors could be permitted to read their grand jury testimony to trial jurors to discredit the contradictory testimony.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.